Programmierpraktikum-MVA/BetterAlexa/README.md

 We will be using MongoDB as our database, and Firebase for our authentication.

 1. Create a MongoDB database and get the connection string.
 You can use [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) for this.
-2. Create a Firebase project and get the credentials.
-You can use [Firebase Console](https://console.firebase.google.com/) for this.
+2. Go to [Firebase Console](https://console.firebase.google.com/) and create a new Firebase project.
+3. Create 3 apps for your Firebase project, a Web app, an Android app, and an iOS app.
+For the Android and iOS app, you can just use the package name from the Expo app (com.mva.betteralexa), you also need to generate a SHA1 for the Android app later.
-3. Enable Firebase authentication with Google as a sign-in method.
+4. Enable Firebase authentication with Google as a sign-in method.
 You can follow [this guide](https://firebase.google.com/docs/auth/web/google-signin) for this.
 We can add more sign-in method later.
-4. Create a Service Account for your Firebase project.
+5. Create a Service Account for your Firebase project.
 You can follow [this guide](https://firebase.google.com/docs/admin/setup#initialize-sdk) for this.
 Download the credentials file and paste the config to the `.env` file in the root directory, match it with our `.env.example`.
-5. Get your Firebase config.
+6. Get your Firebase config.
 You can follow [this guide](https://firebase.google.com/docs/web/setup#config-object) for this.
 Paste the config to the `.env` file in the root directory, match it with our `.env.example`.
+7. To generate SHA1 for Expo Google sign in, you need to have an expo account.
+Link the project to your account, and generate a credentials with `expo credentials`
+8. (OPTIONAL) if you want to use the current sample API, you need to have an OpenAI api key, paste it to the `.env` file in the root directory, match it with our `.env.example`.

 **Please note that the Next.js application with tRPC must be deployed in order for the Expo app to communicate with the server in a production environment.**